citral23/xash3d-fwgs-mipsel/README.md

-Simple edits and howto of the main xash3d-fwgs to be able to run on the RG350/RG350M
+Simple edits of the main xash3d-fwgs to be able to run on the RG350/RG350M

 How to build :